Friday, August 21st** – 7:30 PM – SMALL THEATER**

 The morning begins with everyone gathering in a welcoming circle before Jeff leads the group into a playful musical journey.
 Drawing on nearly 25 years of experience creating family-centered music and movement experiences, Jeff combines live guitar, accordion, percussion instruments, and curated recorded music creating a rich and engaging environment for children and caregivers alike.
 Families are invited to dance, sway, spin, play, and connect as the music unfolds organically throughout the gathering.
 Designed for babies through approximately 2–3 years old, Baby Jam offers a relaxed environment where little ones can move freely, listen, spin, sway, and engage at their own pace.
 Babies are welcome on a rug in the center of the room, while caregivers participate alongside them, creating opportunities for bonding, shared discovery, and meaningful connection.
 Jeff is a dancer, musician, caregiver, gardener, painter, and longtime community builder whose work has helped families connect through music and movement for decades.
 Participants often describe Baby Jam as a special opportunity to slow down, share joy, and deepen their connection with their children.
 Older siblings are welcome when appropriate, but all children must remain under the supervision of their parent or caregiver at all times.
 This is a family participation event and not a drop-off program.
 This event has historically been offered as a free community gathering, with donations welcomed at the door for Jeff and/or the venue.
 Come sing, dance, play, and connect in a warm community space where movement, music, and family come together.

-Tuesday Karaoke at The 418 Project
+Tuesday Sober Karaoke at The 418 Project

 1st & 3rd Tuesdays 7-9pm By Donation